Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 What this work helps you do

-This work helps you recognize when you're abandoning yourself, understand where it lives in your body, interrupt the pattern in real time, and rebuild your relationship with yourself.
+This work helps you recognize when you're suppressing yourself, understand where it lives in your body, interrupt the pattern in real time, and rebuild your relationship with yourself.

 Each piece in the Library is meant to help you see what's happening, not fix you.
 Over time, that clarity becomes practice.